leklab/Azrael/README.md

 **8. SMuRF score generation:**
 This directory contains the scripts to process the output from DiMSum to generate SMuRF scores:
 8.1 Parsing variant count output from the Gargamel pipeline.
-8.2 Splitting the variant count into respective blocks.
+8.2 Splitting the variant count into respective gene blocks.
 8.3 Replacing sites with no variant counts with the wild-type value
 8.4 Running DiMSum to combine scores from multiple replicates
 8.5 Formatting the output from DiMSum, perform confidence classification and normalization